therayyanawaz/Event-FeedBack/README.md

 4. **Monitor**: View real-time feedback and analytics during your event
 5. **Analyze**: Use the insights dashboard to review compiled feedback after the event

+## Features in Detail

+### AI Conversations
+The chatbot uses Groq's LLama 3.3 70B model to provide natural, context-aware responses.
+If the API is unavailable, the system falls back to static responses.

+### Dark Mode
+Users can toggle between light and dark themes in the settings panel, with preferences saved between sessions.

+### Settings Panel
+The comprehensive settings panel allows users to:
+- Toggle dark mode
+- Enable/disable sound notifications
+- Change interface language
+- Clear conversation history

+### Help Center
+The built-in help center provides:
+- Information about the application
+- Usage instructions
+- Frequently asked questions
+- Contact support details

 ## Project Structure

 ```